skydiver/alfred-browsers-profiles/README.md

-# alfred-chrome-profiles
+# alfred-browsers-profiles
-> Open your Google Chrome or Canary profiles from Alfred
+> Open your browsers profiles from Alfred

 ## Installation
 1. open your console
-2. run `npm install -g alfred-chrome-profiles`
+2. run `npm install -g alfred-browsers-profiles`
 3. type `cprof` on Alfred to see a list of your profiles